MicrosoftLearning/mslearn-fabric/Instructions/Labs/02-analyze-spark.md

 ### Filter a dataframe

-1. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code in it. <!-- should this happen before or after the other code cell? you have to hover over the existing cell to see + code or + markdown, so if order matters, we should tell them. -->
+1. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code in it.

     ```Python
     customers = df['CustomerName', 'Email']